computational-psychology/stimupy/manuscript/paper.md

 As stimulus creation is relevant for many vision science projects, stimulus functions which are part of [PyStim](change) or a pre-release version of the software have been used in almost all of the work of our laboratory within the last two years.
 Some of [PyStim](change)'s noise functions have been used to generate the narrowband noise masks of varying center frequency in [@schmittwilken2022b].
 A pre-release version was used in multiple conference contributions in which we ... (joris vss 2021) [@vincent2021], in which we compared existing models of human brightness perception on a large battery of brightness stimuli [@schmittwilken2022a], in which we (joris ecvp 2022) [@vincent2022], and in which we studied human edge processing with Cornsweet stimuli in various kinds of noise (white, pink, brown, several narrowband noises) [@schmittwilken2022c].
-All these stimuli were created with [PyStim](change) or functions that or now included in the software.
+All these stimuli were created with [PyStim](change) or functions that are included in the software.
 Moreover, we are using [PyStim](change) in ongoing work in our laboratory and in many student projects.